dejvid/cordova-fullscreen-plugin/README.md

 	console.log(value);
 }

-// Is this plugin supported?
+// Is fullscreen supported?
-AndroidFullScreen.isSupported();
+AndroidFullScreen.isSupported(trace, errorFunction);

 // Is immersive mode supported?
-AndroidFullScreen.isImmersiveModeSupported(successFunction, errorFunction);
+AndroidFullScreen.isImmersiveModeSupported(trace, errorFunction);

 // The width of the screen in immersive mode AndroidFullScreen.immersiveWidth(trace, errorFunction);